ayushskmaurya/HelloWorld-Server/static/attachments/README.md

-Attachments are being stored in this folder.
+Attachments will be stored in this folder.